Nail fungus and athlete’s feet, a common problem.

 Dr. rer. nat.
 Volker Krainbring

-Nail fungus and athtlete’s feet is a widespread condition affecting 16 Million people in Germany alone.
-Both conditions are closely related, highly uncomfortable and often take a long time to treat.
+Nail fungus and athlete’s foot is a widespread disease that affects over 16 million people in Germany alone.
+Both diseases are closely connected, extremely unpleasant and sometimes very lengthy to treat.

-Especially the treatment of nail fungus requires a lot of time and patients – about 12 to 24 months – because the nail has to regrow completely.
-Next to regular treatment, good hygienic habits are important, in particularly changing socks daily and washing them at 60-65 degrees to kill the spores.
-Likewise, shoes should be disinfected weekly.
+Especially the treatment of nail fungus requires a lot of patience and time – about 12 to 24 months – because the nail has to grow through completely.

-In 98 % of cases, nail fungus is caused by so-called dermatophytes.
-They live on the nail’s keratin tissue and dead skin particles.
-They proliferate especially in warm and moist surroundings, such as is generated e. g. when wearing exercise or work shoes.
-They are distributed by spores, which is why the common practice of filing nails is harmful since it produces a fine powder which proliferates the spores.
+Approximately 98% of nail fungus is caused by filamentous fungi, the so-called dermatophytes.
+They feed on the keratin tissue of the nails and the dead skin scales.
+They thrive particularly well in warm, moist environments, such as when wearing sports or work shoes.
+They spread by sporulation.
+Therefore, the usual filing and sanding of the nails is counterproductive, as this produces a fine powder that promotes the spread of the spores.

 In addition, dermatophytes have become highly resistant to conventional antimycotics over time.
 Over 50% of dermatophytes are resistant!

 Thus, any treatment, including systemic treatment, i.e. with tablets, only has a chance of success of less than 50%!

 Evolution has provided us humans with a very effective natural protection for our skin.

 After the loss of the strong hairiness, as in the times of the Neanderthals, evolution created the acid mantle for the skin.
 This is a protective barrier against parasites and fungi that still works very effectively.